mlward639/Unit_18_HW_Fitness_Tracker/README.md

 - MongoDB Atlas to connect database to application
 - Express.js API to handle routes
 - Heroku to deploy
+- Path for relative pathing
+- Morgan for logging

 ## Contribution Guidelines